appsody/controller/README.md

 ### APPSODY_DEBUG

-This is the command for the server process run after the APPSODY_INSTALL command, when the mode is 'debug'.
+This is the command for the server process run after the APPSODY_PREP command, when the mode is 'debug'.
 If your command involves complex environment variable expansions, it may be better to encapsulate your command into a script.

 >ENV APPSODY_DEBUG="npm run debug"